WEMU

-WEMU (89.1 FM) is a public radio station owned by Eastern Michigan University in Ypsilanti, Michigan.
-On weekdays, it carries NPR News and Information shows in morning and afternoon drive time, with jazz programs heard the rest of the day.
+WEMU (89.1 FM) is a noncommercial radio station licensed to Ypsilanti, Michigan, United States, serving Washtenaw County, Ann Arbor and the western suburbs of Detroit.
+Owned by Eastern Michigan University, it is an NPR member station carrying news and Information shows mornings and afternoons, with jazz music heard the rest of the day.
 On weekends, a mix of jazz, blues, adult alternative and Latin jazz shows are heard, along with some NPR weekend talk shows and EMU sports broadcasts.

-WEMU has an effective radiated power (ERP) of 15,500 watts.
-The transmitter is on West Clark Road at Laforge Road in Ypsilanti, near the EMU campus.
-The signal covers Washtenaw County, Ann Arbor and the Western suburbs of Detroit.
-Located online at WEMU.org, the station streams live 24 hours a day.
+WEMU's studios are located inside the Timko Broadcast Center on the ground floor (G01) of Halle Library next to the Mark Jefferson Science Complex on the campus of Eastern Michigan University on West Circle Drive near the corner of Cross Street and Oakwood Street, and its transmitter is located near the EMU campus on West Clark Road at Laforge Road, both in Ypsilanti.